 Finally, it’s time to get into the quieter part of the trip.
 If you’re not planning to go all the way down to Sicily, then you can head straight to Bari.
 If you have time to make it to Sicily, then you can hit Bari on your way back north on your way to catch your return flight home out of Rome.

 Bari isn’t a very famous tourist place, but there are some interesting things to see here.
 The old town (Bari Vecchia) is one of the highlights and gives you a good taste of the history and culture.
 Some other possibilities are the Basilica of San Nicola, Castello Normanno-Svevo, Lungomare Prominade, and Lido San Fransesco (beach).
 Don’t forget to enjoy the local food, especially the fresh seafood, which Bari is famous for.

-If you have an extra day or two, we highly recommend you make a stop in Matera either before or after Bari.
+If you have an extra day or two as you are backpacking in Italy, we highly recommend you make a stop in Matera either before or after Bari.
 Matera is known both as “The City of Caves” and “The Stone City.”

 If you like history, you’ll enjoy Matera.
 It is the third oldest continuously inhabited city in the world!
 There are plenty of old churches and houses to explore.
 There are also over 1,000 old homes located in two districts known as Sassi of Matera.

 Two other intriguing sites include Palombaro Lungo, an underground cistern, and Murgia National Park, where you can explore caves and enjoy other hikes..
 Speaking of national parks, southern Italy is full of them.
 We provide a brief guide below.

 When you think about backpacking in Italy, most people think about the northern part of the country.
 One of the best known parks is Stelvio National Park, which is on the border near Switzerland and touches the Alps.
 If you haven’t hiked in this part of the world, we strongly encourage you to do so.